-Amazon teases 'Hey, Disney' assistant and Mickey Mouse stand
+Amazon's 'Hey, Disney' voice feature is finally coming to Echo soon

-(Pocket-lint) - Amazon is in the midst of announcing a slate of new products and updates, including a collaboration with Disney.
-There are three components to this team-up: The "Hey, Disney" wake word, the Disney Magical Companion, and a Mickey-inspired stand for Echo Show 5.
-Here's what you need to know.
+Last year, Amazon announced a slate of new products and updates, including a collaboration with Disney.
+There were three components to the team-up: The "Hey, Disney" wake word, the Disney Magical Companion, and a Mickey-inspired stand for Echo Show 5.
+But it took until CES 2023 in January for Amazon and Disney to finally publicly demo its Hey Disney! voice assistant.

 'Hey, Disney'

-Amazon and Disney are offering a new voice assistant (more on that below).
+Amazon and Disney are offering a new voice assistant.
 You can access it on Echo devices by saying, "Hey, Disney".
 This Disney-branded personality unlocks an interactive Disney experience.
 It basically brings characters from Disney, Pixar, Marvel, and Star Wars to your Echo - along with related jokes, interactive trivia, and greetings.
 There are even audio environments, called "soundscapes", which are inspired by Disney films.

-"Hey, Disney" will launch in 2022 for guests at Walt Disney World hotel rooms.
-More specifically, guests staying at Walt Disney World Resort hotels will find an Echo Show 5 in their rooms to access the "Hey, Disney" experience and get answers to specific questions such as what time the park opens, the fastest route to the park, and so on.
+When Amazon and Disney first announced "Hey, Disney", they said it would launch in 2022 for guests at Walt Disney World hotel rooms.
+More specifically, guests staying at Walt Disney World Resort hotels could find an Echo Show 5 in their rooms to access the "Hey, Disney" experience and get answers to specific questions such as what time the park opens, the fastest route to the park, and so on.
 Or they can make guest service requests - like ordering food from room service.

-Disney also plans to make "Hey, Disney" available to the general public next year.
-It will be an add-on that anyone can buy with their Echo device.
+Disney also said it planned to make "Hey, Disney" available to the general public in 2022.
+It would be an add-on that anyone can buy with their Echo device.

+At CES 2023 in January, Amazon and Disney publicly demoed its Hey Disney! voice assistant, promoting how it will give customers access to a wide range of Disney features through their Echo devices at home and in select Disney Resort hotel rooms.
+It said you can interact with more than 20 Disney, Pixar, and Star Wars characters (including Mickey Mouse, Dory from Finding Nemo, and Olaf from Frozen).
+You will be able to hear jokes, play trivia, experience soundscapes, and more.
+And "soon", in the US, you will be able to purchase the "Hey, Disney" service at home through the Alexa Skills Store.

+The voice assistant will also be a part of an Amazon Kids+ subscription.
+But Amazon wasn't specific as to when that would happen.

 Disney Magical Companion